adrlau/sway-dotfiles/dependencies.md

 #div
-sway-dynamic-names     #really buggy, but kinda nice auto emoji, waiting for patch to 1 index ttf-fonts-awesome      #at least used by dynamic names, and cool to have. otf-font-awesome       #same as above find                   #used for finding raondom background screens
+sway-dynamic-names     #really buggy, but kinda nice auto emoji, waiting for patch to 1 index workstyle-git  # seems like an alternative. ttf-fonts-awesome      #at least used by dynamic names, and cool to have. otf-font-awesome       #same as above find                   #used for finding raondom background screens

+found nerdfonts to be better

 i3ipc #kinda cool python stuff for https://github.com/nwg-piotr/swayinfo

+autotiling-rs # autotiler written in rust

 #hidpi kinda optional